 All of those tools have wonderful data visualization that will allow you to actually do stuff with your data more than just creating a dead end formula that you can’t do anything with.

 I definitely do not have the monopoly on information here.
-So if any of you have a good use case for formulas or a particular formula that you enjoy using or found really helpful in your Workspace, I’d love for you to share it below in the comments so that way others can learn from your wisdom.
+So if any of you have a good use case for formulas or a particular formula that you enjoy using or found really helpful in your In ClickUp, a Workspace is typically the name of your Organi..., I’d love for you to share it below in the comments so that way others can learn from your wisdom.

 Now, I think that’s it for this video.
 If you click, subscribe and hit the bell right next to subscribe button, you will be notified when new videos like this come out, which is twice a week every week and until next time, enjoy the process.